 If you'd prefer to send a check to avoid credit card fees, please mail to Women Make Movies 115 W. 29th Street, Suite 1200 New York, NY 10001.

-Checks should be made payable to Women Make Movies and earmarked 12TURTLES/LIZ SARGENT.
+Checks should be made payable to our fiscal sponsor Women Make Movies and earmarked 12TURTLES/LIZ SARGENT.

 Cash, Stocks/Bonds/Mutual Funds and matching donations are tax-deductible.